MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-V-Bureau-Ocean-Energy-Management-Department-Interior/subchapter-B-Offshore/part-585-Renewable-Energy-Outer-Continental-Shelf/subpart-A-General-Provisions/section-585.113.md

 *Significant archaeological resource* means an archaeological resource that meets the criteria of significance for eligibility for listing in the National Register of Historic Places, as defined in 36 CFR 60.4 or its successor.

-*Site assessment activities* mean those initial activities conducted to characterize a site on the OCS, such as resource assessment surveys (*e.g.,* meteorological and oceanographic) or technology testing, involving the installation of bottom-founded facilities.
+*Site assessment activities* mean those initial activities conducted to characterize a site on the OCS, such as resource assessment surveys (e.g., meteorological and oceanographic) or technology testing, involving the installation of bottom-founded facilities.

+*State* means:

+(1) Each of the several States;

+(2) The Commonwealth of Puerto Rico;

+(3) Guam;

+(4) American Samoa;

+(5) The United States Virgin Islands; and

+(6) The Commonwealth of the Northern Mariana Islands.

 *We, us,* and *our* refer to the Bureau of Ocean Energy Management of the Department of the Interior, or its possessive, depending on the context.

 *You* and *your* means an applicant, lessee, the operator, or designated operator, ROW grant holder, or RUE grant holder under this part, or the designated agent of any of these, or the possessive of each, depending on the context.
 The terms *you* and *your* also include contractors and subcontractors of the entities specified in the preceding sentence.

+[88 FR 6430, Jan.
+31, 2023, as amended at 88 FR 68462, Dec.
+4, 2023]